Iowa Court Records

 Fort Dodge, IA 50501

-Deposits are typically made using a money order or cashier’s check made payable to the IDOC offender Fiduciary Account.
+Deposits are typically made using a money order or cashier’s check made payable to the IDOC offender's Fiduciary Account.
 Note, Iowa holding facilities do not accept money orders or cashier’s checks in person.
 The deposit must be sent by mail.
-Make sure to include the inmate’s name, offender number, as well as the depositor’s name and complete address on the money order or cashier’s check.
+Make sure to include the inmate’s name, offender number, and depositor’s name and complete address on the money order or cashier’s check.
 The writing must be legible.

 The Iowa Department of Corrections typically returns deposits that do not meet the stipulated guidelines.
 The inmates only receive deposits that are consistent with the existing institution’s policies.

-To send money to an inmate in Iowa using JPay, make the transaction online on the website, by phone at 1–800–574–5729, or in person.
+To send money to an inmate in Iowa using JPay, make the transaction online on the website, by phone, or in person.
 Payments made over the phone cost between $4.95 and $11.95 based on the amount deposited.
 When paying online, use a Visa or MasterCard credit or debit card.
 The charges range from $3.95 to $10.95, depending on the deposit amount.

 For walk-in transactions, visit any MoneyGram agent location.
 The charge for each transaction is $8.95, and users may send up to $5,000 per transaction.